Skip to main content

 Our paper entitled “PEBP1 suppresses HIV transcription and induces latency by inactivating MAPK/NF-κB signaling” was accepted by EMBO Reports.
 Thank you, Lilly, for your help in editing the manuscript!

-Dr. Yuyang Tang’s paper entitled “Endogenous retroviral envelope syncytin induces HIV-1 spreading and establishes HIV reservoirs in placenta” was accepted by Cell Reports.
-This project was collaborated with Meharry Medical Collage, UC-Davis and Vanderbilt University.
+Dr. Yuyang Tang’s paper entitled “Endogenous retroviral envelope syncytin induces HIV-1 spreading and establishes HIV reservoirs in the placenta” was accepted by Cell Reports.
+This project was collaborated with Meharry Medical College, UC-Davis, and Vanderbilt University.
 Congrats to Dr. Tang!

-Our paper entitled “PEBP1 suppresses HIV transcription and induces latency by inactivating MAPK/NF-κB signaling” was accepted in principal by EMBO Reports.
-This is collaborated with Zhu Lab in Fudan University.
+Our paper entitled “PEBP1 suppresses HIV transcription and induces latency by inactivating MAPK/NF-κB signaling” was accepted in principle by EMBO Reports.
+This is a collaboration with Zhu Lab at Fudan University.
 Ms. Lilly Wong was involved in some of the editing work of this manuscript.
 Thank you, Lilly.

 Dr. Yuyang Tang’s proposal entitled “Identifying long-lived HIV-1 cellular reservoirs in the central nervous system (new QP4G)” was funded by Qura Therapeutics.
 Congratulations to Dr. Tang.